jfields4733/Jordan/-5MuxOfMux/Lecture.md

 ![1548174804078](1548174804078.png)

-You have already seen modules defined in verilog code through the module, endModule construct.
+You have already seen modules defined in verilog code through the module, endmodule construct.
 Below is the verilog code for the m2x1Mux module:

 ![1548174969816](1548174969816.png)

 Top level module m4x2Mux.v sends wire names (m2x1muxcOuta, m2x1muxOutb, select[1] and segOut to I3 instantiation of m2x1Mux which maps them respectively to a, b, select, f.
-This falls apart in big projects and leads to more complicated [port mapping by name](https://www.vlsifacts.com/port-mapping-for-module-instantiation-in-verilog/).
+The order of wire names in I3 of (m2x1muxOutA, m2x1muxOutb,select[1],segOut) and the order of module m2x1Mux (a,b,select,f) means wire a is tied to mx2xmuxOuta .... segOut is tied to f.
+Ordering the list of wires so they match up becomes very difficult in large projects.
+To reduce mistakes, a more complicated  [port mapping by name](https://www.vlsifacts.com/port-mapping-for-module-instantiation-in-verilog/) alternative has been developed, but will not be used in this course.

 You can see that m2x1Mux refers to primitive (built in to Verilog) modules called not, and, or.
 The modules not, and, or .... can not be seen.
 They are invisible.
 This is why they are called [verilog primitives](http://www.asic-world.com/verilog/gate1.html).